Final Honours Scheme Report Projects Programme

 You can log in to OxCORT (http://www.oxcort.ox.ac.uk/) using your Oxford University Single Sign-On username and password.
 If you have not claimed for payment using OxCORT before, you will need to contact the student’s college to arrange for your authorisation as a tutor.
 You will need to claim the fee by selecting the “self-employed” option and entering your bank details to be paid directly – instructions can be found here.

 Please note: there is important information regarding the tax implications of this on the right hand side of the OxCORT homepage.

 If there are unmet costs arising from hosting a student, the department may be able to help with these.
-Please contact Daniel Long in the first instance.
+Please contact Tim Jones in the first instance.

 How do I submit a project title?

 Before submitting a project, please familiarise yourself with the following documents:

 There are two options for submitting projects: